AskiiXu/mbd-bidw/Session 07/README.md

   - Watch the videos
   - Download the folder
-  - If you want to reproduce download the dataset (customer_data.csv) and install the programs
+  - If you want to reproduce download the dataset (customer_data.csv) and install the programs (in case it was not done before)
   - Required Software:
-    - JDK v8
+    - JDK v8 (latest version)
     - Pentaho Data Integration (latest version)

 ## What you can learn in the videos